How free access for members works

 Extra income for houses and gardens

 Historic Houses member places are, on average, less visited than similar attractions such as National Trust properties, and extra footfall from additional visits can make an important contribution towards earning the cash they need to pay for their own upkeep.
-Participating attractions can claim a small sum from Historic Houses for each of our members they admit for free, on top of the money visitors may have spent on site in the café or gift shop.
+Participating attractions can claim a small sum from Historic Houses for each of our members they admit for free, on top of the money visitors may have spent in the café or gift shop.

 The tweaks that make it work